SocietyMaster/FlowCog/TestSuite/Readme.txt

 LocaionLeak:
 This example contains a location information leakage in the onResume() callback method.

+LogNoLeak:
+This app does not contain any leaking data.

 LoopExample1:
 This example contains a simple loop and a data leakage.